TheSmiths/App/README.md

 ## App

 In order to support the research this app, based on Appcelerator Titanium, will allow users to report sightings.
-Currently the app is under development, the initial release is planned for May.
+Currently the app is under development, the initial release is planned for June.

 ## Getting Started

 ### Quick start

 In order to build the project clone the project and read how to get started with Titanium on [http://docs.appcelerator.com/titanium/3.0/#!/guide/Quick_Start](http://docs.appcelerator.com/titanium/3.0/#!/guide/Quick_Start).

+### Configuration

+In order not to spill sensitive information all over the internet the config file is left blank, without it you will not be able to upload any surveys to the server.
+You can find the code for the server here and run it yourelf, or contact any of the contributors of this project with the request for the development and/or production configurations.

 ### Documentation